Information provided on this website is not, and must not be taken to be, legal advice. For legal advice please consult a solicitor.

 Fees are payable upon registration.
 30 days payment invoices are available to members at the discretion of the Law Society.
-A 1.3% surcharge may be incurred on online payments.
+A 1.2% surcharge may be incurred on payments processed via credit/debit card.
 The Society reserves the right to cancel or alter events at its discretion, and in such circumstances, attendees will be notified via email.

 Definitions — 'Registration' means any booking given to the Society in writing, on our website, or by phone.
 'Member' means any member of the ACT Law Society, including associate members and honorary members.
 'Young Lawyer' means any member who has held a practising certificate for five years or less.
 'CLC' means any member working for a recognised community legal centre, or holding a volunteer practising certificate.
-'Student' means a full time student studying law at a recognised Australian tertiary institution.
+'Student' means any member holding a student membership.

 All cancellations must be made in writing, and all cancellations will incur a fee, however, no charge will be incurred for substituting another person.
 Outside of the cancellation periods given below, a $10 administration fee will be incurred for any cancellation made.
 If a registered attendee fails to attend without notifying the Society in writing, no credit or refund will be offered and 100% of the total cost will be retained by the Society.